-PROBLEM CAUSE SOLUTION

-Hydraulic Toe Boards

-"Creep" UP without the

-valve control handles being

-operated.

-Can be a result of shock load caused by improperly using the toe boards to "cushion" or break the fall of a cant onto the bed):

-- · damaged hoses

-- damaged cylinder seals or cylinder

-- · damaged valve

-INITIAL CHECK

-To check, disconnect the toe board hydraulic hose from its current valve section and temporarily connect it to another valve section.
-Check to see if the hydraulics operate properly.

-If hydraulics operate properly, hoses and cylinder seals are good.
+PROBLEM CAUSE SOLUTION Hydraulic Toe Boards "Creep" UP without the valve control handles being operated.
+Can be a result of shock load caused by improperly using the toe boards to "cushion" or break the fall of a cant onto the bed): • damaged hoses • damaged cylinder seals or cylinder • damaged valve INITIAL CHECK To check, disconnect the toe board hydraulic hose from its current valve section and temporarily connect it to another valve section.
+Check to see if the hydraulics operate properly, hoses and cylinder seals are good.
 Perform further valve inspection, found below.
 If up creep still occurs, check all hoses for possible pinholes causing leakage.
 Replace if applicable.
 Retest.
 If up creep still occurs, replace cylinder seals or cylinder and retest.
 Be sure to reconnect the hose to the proper valve section when done.

-FURTHER VALVE INSPECTION

-If further inspection of the valve is required after initial check, remove the check valve shown below.
-Flush the check valve with an air hose or solvent to remove any dirt from the valve's seat.
+FURTHER VALVE INSPECTION If further inspection of the valve is required after initial check, remove the check valve with an air hose or solvent to remove any dirt from the valve's seat.
 Reinstall and test again.
 Check to see if the hydraulics operate properly.
 If up creep still occurs, replace the check valve with a new one.
 Retest.
-If up creep still occurs, replace the hydraulic valve.
+If up creep still occurs, replace the check valve with a new one.
+Retest.
+If up creep still occurs, replace the check valve with a new one.
+Retest.
+If up creep still occurs, replace the check valve.
+If up creep still occurs, replace the check valve with a new one.
+Retest.
+If up creep still occurs, replace the check valve.

-PROBLEM CAUSE SOLUTION

-Hydraulic Toe Boards or Clamp "Creep" DOWN without the valve control handles being operated OR do not raise or lower at all.
-Can be a result of shock load caused by improperly using the toe boards or clamp to "cushion" or break the fall of a cant onto the bed):

-- · damaged hoses

-- damaged cylinder seals or cylinder

-- · damaged valve
+PROBLEM CAUSE SOLUTION Hydraulic Toe Boards or Clamp "Creep" DOWN with- out the valve control han- dles being operated OR do not raise or lower at all.
+Can be a result of shock load caused by improperly using the toe boards or clamp to "cushion" or break the fall of a cant onto the bed): • damaged hoses • damaged cylinder seals or INITIAL CHECK To check, disconnect the toe board hydraulic hose from its current valve section and temporarily connect it to another valve section.
+Check to see if the hydraulics operate properly. cylinder · damaged valve If hydraulics operate properly, hoses and cylinder seals are good.

-INITIAL CHECK

-To check, disconnect the toe board hydraulic hose from its current valve section and temporarily connect it to another valve section.
-Check to see if the hydraulics operate properly.

-If hydraulics operate properly, hoses and cylinder seals are good.
 Perform further valve inspection, found below.
 If down creep still occurs, check all hoses for possible pinholes causing leakage.
 Replace if applicable.
 Retest.
 If down creep still occurs, replace cylinder seals or cylinder and retest.
 Be sure to reconnect the hose to the proper valve section when done.

-FURTHER VALVE INSPECTION

-If further inspection of the valve is required after initial check, remove the check valve shown below.
+FURTHER VALVE INSPECTION If further inspection of the valve is required after initial check, remove the check valve shown below.
 Flush the check valve with an air hose or solvent to remove any dirt from the valve's seat.
 Reinstall and test again.
 Check to see if the hydraulics operate properly.